 During this session students will have the opportunity to consolidate and discuss the strategies and knowledge presented in the asynchronous content, as well as build upon those strategies through the introduction and application of a new critical reading and critical writing technique.

 Outline that this session will reflect and build on the resources and activities in the blackboard space.
 We will cover:

 - Application of critical reading into critical writing strategy

 Facilitators to reflect on student responses to the asynchronous activities.
 Thank students for taking the time to work through these — remind students have didn’t get the chance/time to work through, that it will still be useful to go back to that content and work through it in their own time after the session.

-- Recognised that when using evidence/sources over 5 years old, it is also important to consider if things have changed since that time / outdated.
+- Recognised that when using evidence/sources over 5 years old, it is also important to consider if things have changed since that time.
 Highlight that thinking about this (and answering it!) gives students a great opportunity to show off their critical thinking.

 - Highlight that is was good to see students approach to critical note-making.
-That as well as recorded key dates, facts and terminology they correctly recognised the need to analysis and ask questions of the information they were reading. (link this to the questions they has about Brown article in jamboard)
+That as well as recorded key dates, facts and terminology they correctly recognised the need to analyse and ask questions of the information they were reading. (link this to the questions they have about Brown article in jamboard)

 - From the answers given confident that students know why we reference — to show where you found your evidence, give credit to researchers and avoid plagiarism.
 Mention to students that references also present opportunities to add in your own thoughts and ideas — this is something we will look at today.